A Guide to the Benefits of Rooibos Tea

 what is rooibos tea

-Rooibos (pronounced "roy-bows") may seem like a newcomer to the tea party when compared to tea from the 1000-year-old Camellia sinensis plant, but rooibos has been around for over 300 years.
+Rooibos may seem like a newcomer to the tea party when compared to tea from the 1000-year-old Camellia sinensis plant, but rooibos has been around for over 300 years.
 Native to South Africa, rooibos is also known as Red Bush Tea or African Red Tea.

 Rooibos is a plant indigenous to a region just north of Cape Town.
 This red bush plant thrives in this dry, mountainous region that receives periods of heavy rainfall.
 When harvested and processed rooibos steeps to a reddish-brown herbal tea.